chrismurrph/default-db-format/README.md

 #### Development

 There is only one cljs build in `project.clj` and one HTML file in `resources/public`: `cards.html`.
 As this project is 'client side only' create what IntelliJ calls a "Run/Debug Configuration" that has "Parameters" set to `script/figwheel.clj`.
-Once Figwheel (default port 3449) is going use the browser to navigate to `http://localhost:3449/cards.html`.
+Once Figwheel is going use the browser to navigate to `http://localhost:3449/cards.html`.

 There are some tests that can be run using `lein run` from the command line.
 Or create a Server REPL to call them directly.
 At the REPL `(refresh)` (from `dev/user.clj`) will get you started. `clojure.test` can be used because the underlying logic (`default-db-format.core/check`) is in .cljc files.

-The workflow I used to manually test this tool against other applications was to `lein clean` `lein install` from default-db-format, then `lein clean` `lein deps` from the target application where default-db-format has already been installed as a tool.
+The workflow I used to manually test this tool against other applications was to `lein clean` `lein install` from Default DB Format, then `lein clean` `lein deps` from the target application where Default DB Format has already been installed as a tool.
+Testing against devcards is great in comparison because all can be handled by Figwheel.
+Often all you need to do is make a change and press F5 to reload.
+Of course you will still have to `(reload-config)` upon changing the edn file, but you will never have to execute the time consuming lein commands.

 #### Internal version